Candidate Statements

 John Trammell

-I’ve worked at OHSU for 16 years and have been on the Epic Shared Services Technical team since 2012.
-I’ve been a proud AFSCME 328 member since my first day on the job.
-For the past year and a half, I’ve served on the Market Based Wage Committee, where I’ve been fighting for fair pay for all of our union siblings.
-I’m running for the Board to continue fighting for transparency, equity, and stronger support for frontline workers.
-I believe in holding management accountable and making sure every AFSCME member is heard and respected.
+For the past two years, I’ve served on the Market-Based Wage Committee, where I’ve fought for fair pay for all of our union siblings.
+I’m running for the Board to continue advocating for transparency, equity, and stronger support for frontline workers.
+I believe in holding management accountable and ensuring every AFSCME member is heard and respected.

 Heath Oetken

-I’m committed to a data-informed, equity-focused approach to union solutions.
-My goals include growing our membership engagement, improving general union education, and restoring a collaborative, respectful Executive Board that serves the interests of all members.
-I support Jennie Olson for President, Jenn Roemer for Vice President, Cassie Barton for Secretary, Kerry Moore for Treasurer and Angelo Bologna for Chief Steward.
-This slate of officers has continually demonstrated their commitment to our union and have worked tirelessly for the benefit of all our members.
+I believe that continuity on the executive board builds real strength as a union.
+I stand for practical, member-first approaches to improve membership engagement, general union education and contract language that actually reflects how we work!
+I hope you will join me re-electing a collaborative, respectful Executive Board that serves the interests of all members AKA The “328 for the Members” slate of candidates!
+This slate of members has continually demonstrated their commitment to our union and have worked tirelessly for the benefit of all our members.
 Together we bring experience, dedication, and a clear vision for how we can continue to strengthen our union together.
 Thank you for your consideration!

 Leah Witte